United Arab Emirates Passport & Visa Requirements

 Passports must be valid for at least six months from the departure date.
 New Zealand nationals are eligible for a free 30-day visitor visa-on-arrival.

 Entry requirements for Irish nationals

-All visitors to the United Arab Emirates must hold a passport that is valid for three months from the date of entry, or six months if visiting for longer than 90 days.
-All passport photographs are to be recent colour photographs.
+All visitors to the United Arab Emirates must hold a passport that is valid for six months.
 Visitors must hold documents and confirmed tickets for their next destination and have a sponsor in the UAE to cover their stay.
-Holders of passports containing an Israeli visa or stamps, need to obtain a clearance issued by the C.I.D.
+Holders of passports containing an Israeli visa or stamps need to obtain a clearance issued by the C.I.D.
 (Crime Investigation Department) before arrival.
-It should also be noted that UAE citizenship is only ever granted to persons whose father is from the UAE.
-The only way a person becomes a UAE citizen is through paternity.
-(The UAE does not recognise dual nationality and all UAE citizens are required to enter and exit the country using UAE passports.)
-This means that regardless of how long a person has lived in the UAE, they will never be granted the same status as a citizen of the UAE and residence permits either by way of property ownership or employment remain the only option for a long-term residence in the country.
 It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.